 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Huffman coding is a lossless data compression technique based on the statistics of the appearance of characters in the message.
+Huffman coding is a lossless data compression technique based on the probabilities of symbol occurrence in a message.

-The Huffman code calculates the frequency of appearance of letters in the text, and sort the characters from the most frequent to the least frequent.
+Huffman coding begins by calculating the frequency of each symbol in the message and sorting the characters from most frequent to least frequent.

-Example: The message DCODEMESSAGE contains 3 times the letter E, 2 times the letters D and S, and 1 times the letters A, C, G, M and O.
+The message DCODEMESSAGE contains the letter E three times, the letters D and S twice, and the letters A, C, G, M, and O once each.

 Example: DCODEMOI generates a tree where D and the O, present most often, will have a short code.
 'D = 00', 'O = 01', 'I = 111', 'M = 110', 'E = 101', 'C = 100', so 00100010010111001111 (20 bits)